 Is Siamese cat behavior more dog-like than cat-like?
-It's often been said that Siamese cats behave more like dogs than cats.
+It's often been said that our Meezers act more like dogs than cats.

-I'm not sure this is entirely true - these cats are probably more like other cats than dogs - but among other unusual facts about Siamese cats, it is true that they're remarkably affectionate, intelligent, inquisitive, trainable, and fun-loving, all of which are dog behavior characteristics.
+I'm not sure this is entirely correct - they're probably more like other cats than dogs - but it is true that they're remarkably affectionate, intelligent, inquisitive, trainable, and fun-loving, all of which are also dog behavior traits.

-Siamese cats are generally good-natured and have a strong need to bond with humans.
-When raised in a loving household and handled regularly as kittens, they can develop powerful attachments to 'their' families.
+Siamese cats are generally good-natured and have a strong need to bond with humans; when raised in a loving household and handled regularly as kittens, they develop powerful attachments to 'their' families.

-This extends to the dogs and other cats that live in their homes, particularly if those other cats are also Siamese.
+This extends to the dogs and other cats that live in their homes, and particularly to other members of the breed.

 He takes a close interest in whatever we might be doing around the house – the ironing, the gardening, the shopping (oh, the shopping!
-He loves investigating all those bags), working on the computer …
+He loves investigating all those bags), and working on the computer.

 Siamese cats are intelligent, energetic and love human interaction.
 This makes them very trainable.